Skip to content

 std::thread Basics

-In the previous chapter, we discussed CPU cache hierarchies, the MESI protocol, false sharing, and looked at the Linux threading model and the futex mechanism—these form the physical stage on which multithreaded programs run.
-But knowing what the stage looks like isn't enough; we need to step onto it ourselves.
-This article marks our first time on stage: starting from the construction of std::thread, we'll figure out how to create threads, how to wait for them, how to "let them go," and what pitfalls we might stumble into along the way.
+In the previous chapter, we discussed the CPU cache hierarchy, the MESI protocol, false sharing, and looked at Linux threading models and the futex mechanism.
+These constitute the physical stage upon which multithreaded programs run.
+But knowing what the stage looks like isn't enough; we need to get on it ourselves.
+This chapter marks our debut: starting with the construction of std::thread, we will figure out how to create threads, how to wait for them, how to "detach and forget," and what pitfalls we might encounter during the process.

 std::thread is the standard thread class introduced in C++11, defined in the <thread> header.
-It is the C++ standard library's direct wrapper around operating system threads—on Linux, every std::thread object backs a pthread, and that pthread maps to a kernel scheduling entity via the clone() system call.
-The 1:1 model we mentioned in the previous article is embodied right here.
+It is a direct wrapper around operating system threads provided by the C++ Standard Library.
+On Linux, every std::thread object corresponds to a pthread, which in turn maps to a kernel scheduling entity via the clone() system call.
+The 1:1 model we mentioned in the last chapter is exactly what happens here.

-The constructor of std::thread accepts a callable and an optional list of arguments.
-C++ provides us with several ways to express a "callable," so let's look at them one by one.
+The std::thread constructor accepts a callable object and an optional list of arguments.
+C++ provides us with several ways to express "callable," so let's examine them one by one.

-The most straightforward approach is to pass a plain function pointer:
+The most straightforward way is to pass a plain function pointer:

 #include <thread>